 For example, I might have managed to conquer a bigger breakfast.
-Proud that this has been achieved, I then look again at the bigger picture & find the yoghurt I’d always had with lunch has suddenly disappeared.
+Proud that this has been achieved, I then look again at the bigger picture and find the yoghurt I’d always had with lunch has suddenly disappeared.

-Or, I’m managing to spend all day sitting down, which my movement compulsions would never allow but then the ‘innocent’ evening walk (because I definitely needed that trip to the shops) had become longer & more compulsive.
+Or, I’m managing to spend all day sitting down, which my movement compulsions would never allow but then the ‘innocent’ evening walk (because I definitely needed that trip to the shops) had become longer and more compulsive.

 There are also much smaller ways the eating disorder can sneak in – little behaviours or routines, which are effectively ‘innocent’ to an outsider but are the ways the illness helps keep us calm, feeling secure and also keeps us sick.

-As we eat more or address the compulsive walking, tiny new rituals can appear e.g. going up & downstairs x number of times, only using certain cutlery, having to cut a sandwich up in a certain way (but we’re eating a sandwich now, so that’s great right….. well yes but….).
+As we eat more or address the compulsive walking, tiny new rituals can appear e.g. going up and downstairs x number of times, only using certain cutlery, having to cut a sandwich up in a certain way (but we’re eating a sandwich now, so that’s great right….. well yes but….).

 But unless we do play whack a mole in recovery -the chances are that the eating disorder keeps a hold, even if it’s tiny and we don’t win… and we don’t recover.. not fully.